Nancy Khan

 That's when Turkey reveals that Ali had another secret that his wife didn't know about.

-Supposedly, Ali was having a relationship with a woman.
+Supposedly Ali was having a relationship with a woman.

-She wore here and there for the past, you know, four or five years directly.
+I don't remember her name.
+She was here and there for the past four or five years around.

 Turkey tells police that Ali would regularly rendezvous with his girlfriend when Nancy left to visit out-of-town friends.